-After you've imported your transactions into PocketSmith, you can find them all in the one place on the Transactions page!
+After you've imported your transactions into PocketSmith, you can find them all in one place on the Transactions page!

 Once your transactions are added to PocketSmith you'll want to categorize, edit and organize them in a way that best suits you.